Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wXmaEokJ54A.md

 ### Transcript

-> did i work on metal slug i no not really i i i helped i helped do some testing for, one of the metal slugs that got re-released onto steam i was a programmer for for, king of fighters 13 the steam version of that i did a lot of that by myself actually, and then worked on some other small projects with them yeah and then i moved and then i worked for q games for a few months and then i moved to sweden
+> did I work on metal slug I no not really- I helped I helped do some testing for, one of the metal slugs that got re-released onto steam I was a programmer for for, king of fighters 13 the steam version of that I did a lot of that by myself actually, and then worked on some other small projects with them yeah and then I moved and then I worked for q games for a few months and then I moved to sweden